 After a search has been authorized, the search committee will be formed.
-The Provost, in consultation with the Committee on Appointments, will appoint all members of search committees.
+The Provost, in consultation with CA if necessary, will appoint all members of search committees.
 In searches for departmental positions, typically all ranked and CNTT members of a department are part of a search committee.
 Large departments may, in consultation with the Provost, wish to ask three or four of their members to serve on the search committee.
-In addition to the department members, a member of the Committee on Appointments, a Haverford faculty member (usually from the counterpart department), one or more Bryn Mawr faculty members from an allied department or departments, and a faculty diversity representative will be asked to serve.
-The Committee on Appointments Representative also serves as the Faculty Diversity Representative.
-Student Representatives will serve on every committee and will also be responsible for encouraging student participation and collecting students' feedback on the candidates after their campus visits.
+In addition to the department members, a member of CA, a potential Haverford faculty member (usually from the counterpart department), and one or more Bryn Mawr faculty members from an allied department or departments will serve on search committees.
+The CA representative also serves as the faculty diversity representative and is a non-voting member.
+Student representatives will serve on every committee and will also be responsible for encouraging student participation and collecting students' feedback on the candidates after their campus visits.
 It is required for a successful search that all search committee members are present at all meetings, and that the decision to select candidates at each stage of a search involves all members of the search committee once a pool of candidates who meet the advertised criteria has been established.
+However, CA recommends that student representatives not vote on search committees.
+In addition, faculty who have entered into a retirement agreement should not serve on search committees.

-Student Representatives and the Committee on Appointments and Faculty Diversity Representative are all non-voting members of the search committee.
 The chair of the search committee should inform all members when applications are ready for reading, when meetings are scheduled to make initial cuts, to select candidates to interview in person and to invite for on-campus interviews, and to rank the final candidates after the campus visits have been completed.
 The chair is also responsible for distributing the schedule for each on-campus visit, specifying participants, dates, times, and places for the activities of each invited candidate (e.g., interviews, talks, classes, etc.).
-As many search committee members as possible should participate in the on-campus interviews.
+All search committee members should participate in the on-campus interviews.

-The Committee on Appointments and Faculty Diversity Representative who serve on a search committee have special responsibility for communicating institutional policies to the committee and for monitoring its adherence to those policies.
+The CA and faculty diversity representative has the responsibility for communicating institutional policies to the committee and for monitoring its adherence to those policies.
 Their views of the search process should be given careful consideration.